wesley20943/TCN_foreign_invetsment/README.md

 # TCN_foreign_invetsment
-This TCN model are based on the repo from https://github.com/philipperemy/keras-tcn <br \n>
+This TCN model are based on the repo from https://github.com/philipperemy/keras-tcn <br/>
 Our propose is to predict the percentage of the shareholding ratio of the foreign investors